1960 Concepción earthquakes

 The earthquake effectively interrupted and ended Lota's coal miners march on Concepción where they demanded higher salaries.

 The second happened on May 22 at 06:30 UTC-4.
-Its epicenter was in the Nahuelbuta National Park, Araucanía Region, Chile, and its magnitude was 7.1 Mw.
+Its epicenter was in the Nahuelbuta National Park, Malleco Province, Chile, and its magnitude was 7.1 Mw.
 It was followed by a 6.8 Mw earthquake at 06:32 UTC-4.

 The third happened the same day at 14:56 UTC-4.
-Its epicenter was near Purén, Araucanía Region, Chile and its magnitude was 7.8 MS or 7.8 Mw.
+Its epicenter was near Purén, Malleco Province, Chile and its magnitude was 7.8 MS or 7.8 Mw.
 This earthquake happened 15 minutes before the 1960 Valdivia earthquake.